CEGRcode/labtutorial/docs/index.md

 ## Infrastructure Details

-The lab takes advantage of [GALAXY](https://galaxyproject.github.io/) to create data analysis & visualization pipelines for large-scale data processing on the [ACI-ICS](https://ics.psu.edu/about/) clusters and also leverages [XSEDE](https://www.xsede.org/) resources for compute requirements.
+The lab takes advantage of [GALAXY](https://galaxyproject.github.io/) to create data analysis & visualization pipelines for large-scale data processing on the [ACI-ICS](https://ics.psu.edu/about/) clusters and also leverages [ACCESS (fromerly XSEDE)](https://allocations.access-ci.org/) resources for compute requirements.

-For day to day bioinformatics, install & start using [Script Manager.](https://github.com/CEGRcode/scriptmanager/releases)
+For day to day bioinformatics, install & start using [ScriptManager.](http://pughlab.mbg.cornell.edu/scriptmanager/)

 |ICS-ACI Resource URL|
 |----|